-Evercore normally can claim a tax deduction equal to the amount recognized as ordinary income by a participant in connection with an award granted under the Amended and Restated Stock Incentive Plan, but no tax deduction relating to a participant's capital gains.
+Evercore normally can claim a tax deduction equal to the amount recognized as ordinary income by a participant in connection with an award granted under the Amended Plan, but no tax deduction relating to a participant's capital gains.
 Accordingly, we will not be entitled to any tax deduction with respect to an incentive stock option if the participant holds the shares for the applicable incentive stock option holding period before selling the shares.

-The foregoing provides only a general description of the application of federal income tax laws to certain awards under the Amended and Restated Stock Incentive Plan.
-This discussion is intended for the information of stockholders considering how to vote at the Annual Meeting and not as tax guidance to participants in the Amended and Restated Stock Incentive Plan, as the consequences may vary with the types of awards made, the identity of the recipients and the method of payment or settlement.
-Different tax rules may apply, including in the case of variations in transactions that are permitted under the Amended and Restated Stock Incentive Plan (such as payment of the exercise price of an option by surrender of previously acquired shares).
-The summary does not address the effects of other federal taxes (including possible "golden parachute" excise taxes) or taxes imposed under state, local, or foreign tax laws.
+The foregoing provides only a general description of the application of federal income tax laws to certain awards under the Amended Plan.
+This discussion is intended for the information of stockholders considering how to vote at the Annual Meeting and not as tax guidance to participants in the Amended Plan, as the consequences may vary with the types of awards made, the identity of the recipients and the method of payment or settlement.
+Different tax rules may apply to variations on transactions that are permitted under the Amended Plan (such as payment of the exercise price of an option by surrender of previously acquired shares).